wellcometrust/nutrition-labels/docs/Expanding_tech_grants.md

 | 1 | nan | No longer in training data | 1 |

-# How well does the current ensemble model do?
+# 2. How well does the previous model work on the newly updated data?

 We can see how well the ensemble model from 201118 does with the newly tagged data (taking special care to not evaluate on any data used in the training though).